global-asp/asp-source/en/0243_holidays-with-grandmother.md

 leave.
 The children begged Nyar-Kanyada to go with them to the city.
-She smiled and said, “I am too old for the city.
-I will be waiting for you to come to my village again.”
+She smiled and said, "I am too old for the city.
+I will be waiting for you to come to my village again."

 ##
 Odongo and Apiyo both hugged